 Get Support for More Common WordPress Questions from WP Engine

-If you’re unfortunate enough to have to deal with malware, you’ll want to know that your hosting provider has your back.
+If you’re unfortunate enough to have to deal with malware, you’ll want to know that your WordPress hosting provider has your back.
 A secure WordPress host with stellar support (such as WP Engine) is invaluable if your site is ever attacked.
 If your site is ever affected by malware, we will perform and deep-level scan and malware cleaning to help you get back up and running.
 Check out our managed hosting plans!

 Even if you’re not blighted by malware, there’s immense value in continually learning more about WordPress.
-Our Resource Center is packed to the gills with helpful articles on practically all aspects of WordPress – check it out today!
+Our content library is packed to the gills with helpful articles on practically all aspects of WordPress—check it out today!